 The group reconvened at 1:30pm.

-Suhwook Kim presented a revised version of TG procedure.
+Suhwook Kim presented a revised version of TG8 procedure.

 There was a motion to request that TG8 adopt the standard specification procedure presented in DCN264r3.
 Results: Yes: 8, No: 0, Abs: 2.
+Motion passed.

 The group also agreed upon the timeline denoted in DCN264r3.
 The group agreed upon changing the specification framework document (SFD) to PAC framework document (PFD) which is the preliminary framework of PAC PHY/MAC specification.
 Seung-Hoon Park volunteered as the editor for TGD, and Sunggeun Jin volunteered as the editor for PFD.